dtbuchholz/mini-gpt2/README.md

 - Training speed over time

-You can see an example in the [`assets/training_metrics.png`](assets/training_metrics.png) file—it'll look something like this (which is terrible since it's a 50 step training run):
+You can see an example in the [`assets/training_metrics.png`](assets/training_metrics.png) file—it'll look something like this (which is for a simple 1000 step training run):

 [![](assets/training_metrics.png)](assets/training_metrics.png)